Oluwatadel/Dynamic-Keyword-Resolver/README.md

     string expected = $"File_{DateTime.Now.AddDays(-1):yyyy-MM-dd}.log";

     Assert.Equal(expected, KeywordResolver.Resolve(input, pattern, CultureInfo.InvariantCulture));
-}```
+}

 ##Contributing
 Contributions are welcome!
 If you’d like to add features or fix bugs, follow these steps:

 Fork the repository.
 Create a feature branch: git checkout -b feature-name.
-Commit changes: git commit -m "Description of changes".
+Commit your changes: git commit -m "Description of changes".
 Push to the branch: git push origin feature-name.
 Open a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
+##Contact
 For questions or feedback, feel free to reach out via GitHub or email.